Creating Your First CI/CD Pipeline#

 Understanding the basic building blocks of Semaphore workflows#

-On each change in your Git repository, Semaphore runs a workflow.
+Semaphore runs a workflow on each change in your Git repository.
 Your last

 workflow, for example, contains a single pipeline called

 A pipeline can contain multiple blocks.
-For example, your pipeline right now
+For example, your current pipeline

 contains two blocks: